Hanuman idol vandalised in city temple; 1 booked | Law-Order

 - India

-A person has been booked for allegedly vandalising a deity's idol at a small temple in Northwest Delhi's Mahendra Park area, police said on Sunday.
+A person has been booked for allegedly vandalising a deity's idol at a small temple in Northwest Delhi's Mahendra Park area, police said.

 The locals accessed a video which showed a man with a rod near the temple where the idol of Hanuman was damaged.
 Some shops in the vicinity were also vandalised, they said.